+Academic support

-Academic support Students can get support from counsellors in negotiating with academic staff, particularly with changes to assessment requirements.
-They also assist with information about university processes by affirming helping with the institutional night-mare and de-catastrophising the mess. empowering Counsellors may organise lecture notes for missed lectures, and make arrangements for lectures to be taped. developing trust Counsellors assist students who have medical reasons to withdraw from a subject without failure. not judging When a student takes leave for a semester the counsellor can suggest a plan for validating returning to university in the future, which gives the student a sense of hope that they can return. encouraging Effective relationships The relationships between counsellors and students should be one of understanding linking students should be one of understanding, where listening to each other is vital.
-The relationship takes time to develop and providing involves patience and understanding. social support Students consider the following to be important attributes of a helpful emergency assistance counselling relationshiptime to develop rapport reality checks a reception area where it is comfortable to make an appointment without embarrassment consideration of the whole person and not just the apparent symptoms.
+Students can get support from counsellors in negotiating with academic staff, particularly with changes to assessment requirements.
+They also assist with information about university processes by helping with the institutional night-mare and de-catastrophising the mess.

+Counsellors may organise lecture notes for missed lectures, and make arrangements for lectures to be taped.

+Counsellors assist students who have medical reasons to withdraw from a subject without failure.

+When a student takes leave for a semester the counsellor can suggest a plan for returning to university in the future, which gives the student a sense of hope that they can return.

+Effective relationships

+The relationships between counsellors and students should be one of understanding, where listening to each other is vital.
+The relationship takes time to develop and involves patience and understanding.

+Students consider the following to be important attributes of a helpful counselling relationship affirming empowering developing trust not judging validating encouraging linking providing

+- > time to develop rapport - a reception area where it is comfortable to make an appointment without embarrassment - consideration of the whole person and not just the apparent symptoms.

+- social support

+- emergency assistance

+- > reality checks

 STUDENTS TAKING PERSONAL CONTROL